-Certain of our partner companies, on whose successes we largely rely, are early-stage biopharmaceutical companies with limited operating histories.
-To date, we have engaged primarily in intellectual property acquisitions, and evaluative and R&D activities and have not generated any revenues from product sales (except through Journey).
+To date, we have engaged primarily in intellectual property acquisitions, and evaluative and R&D activities; and we have not generated any revenues from product sales (except through Journey).
 We have incurred significant net losses since our inception.
-As of December 31, 2021, we had an accumulated deficit of approximately \$547.5 million.
+As of December 31, 2022, we had an accumulated deficit of approximately \$634.2 million.
 We may need to rely on third parties for activities critical to the product candidate development process, including but not necessarily limited to:

-- identifying and evaluating product candidates; - negotiating, drafting and entering into licensing and other arrangements with product development partners; and - · continuing to undertake pre-clinical development and designing and executing clinical trials.
+- identifying and evaluating product candidates; - negotiating, drafting and entering into licensing and other arrangements with product development partners; and - continuing to undertake pre-clinical development and designing and executing clinical trials.

-We have also not demonstrated the ability to perform the functions necessary for the successful commercialization of any of our pre-market product candidates, should any of them be approved for marketing.
+We have also not demonstrated the ability to perform the functions necessary for the successful commercialization of any of our development-stage product candidates, should any of them be approved for marketing.
 If we were to have any such product candidates approved, the successful commercialization of such products would be dependent on us performing or contracting with third parties for performance, of a variety of critical functions, including, but not necessarily limited to:

-- advising and participating in regulatory approval processes; - formulating and manufacturing products for clinical development programs and commercial sale; and - conducting sales and marketing activities.
+- advising and participating in regulatory approval processes; - formulating and manufacturing products for clinical development programs and commercial sale; and - · conducting sales and marketing activities.

-Our operations have been limited to acquiring, developing and securing the proprietary rights for, and undertaking pre-clinical development and clinical trials of, product candidates, both at the Fortress level and via our partner companies.
+Our operations have been limited to acquiring, developing and securing the proprietary rights for, and undertaking pre-clinical development and clinical trials of, product candidates, both at the Fortress level and via our subsidiaries and partner companies.
 These operations provide a limited basis for our stockholders and prospective investors to assess our ability to develop and commercialize potential product candidates, as well as for you to assess the advisability of investing in our securities.